Create a hub site in SharePoint

 We recommend selecting a communication site, or a team site that uses the new template.
 If you use a classic team site, the hub navigation will appear only on modern pages, and hub site settings will only appear on modern pages.

 Sites that are already associated with another hub can't be converted to a hub site.

 You can create up to 2,000 hub sites for an organization.
+This applies to hub-to-hub associations as well.
+Any site labeled as a hub site will count against this limit.
 There is no limit on the number of sites that can be associated with a hub site.